SkynetLabs/skynet-kernel/README.md

 You can then view the test suite by navigating to 'localhost:8000' in your browser.
 If you have not logged into the kernel before, many of the tests will fail.
-You can log in by going to 'kernel.skynet/auth.html' Refresh the test suite to re-run the tests.
+You can log in by going to 'http://kernel.skynet/auth.html' Refresh the test suite to re-run the tests.
+You may need to include 'http://' when you type the URL, because your browser will not recognize 'kernel.skynet' as a valid domain and instead think you want to use a search engine.

 ## Using the Kernel